GNOME/libadwaita/doc/migrating-between-development-versions.md

 #### Adapt to [class@ViewSwitcher] API Changes

-The "narrow-ellipsize" property has been removed.
+The `narrow-ellipsize` property has been removed.
 Narrow view switchers always ellipsize their labels, wide switchers never do.

 #### Adapt to [class@ViewSwitcherBar] API Changes

-The "policy" property has been removed.
+The `policy` property has been removed.
 If you had used it, use a plain [class@ViewSwitcher] in a [class@Gtk.ActionBar] instead.

 #### Adapt to [class@ViewSwitcherTitle] API Changes

-The "policy" property has been removed, the behavior is similar to the removed `auto` policy.
+The `policy` property has been removed, the behavior is similar to the removed `auto` policy.
 If you had used `wide` or `narrow` policies, use an [class@Squeezer] with an [class@ViewSwitcher] and an [class@WindowTitle] inside, with the switcher having the desired policy.